eavestn/cloud-migration-guidebook/README.md

 ##### My Bias

 There's a lot of emotion in my [**State of Engineering**](#the-state-of-engineering) introduction to this book, below.
-I've tried to provide some citations, but significant portions are experience based.
 My "feeling" isn't a good one.
-I think our industry is failing.
+I believe our industry is failing.
 And I think it is failing for one simple reason: missplaced arrogance.
-I write a lot from that perspective: that despite the fact that we _know_ there is a good way to delivery software, we continuously seek to make it overly complex and largely do so from a foundation of ignorance.
+I have admittedly written a lot of what you wil read below from that perspective: that despite the fact that we _know_ there is a good way to delivery software, we continuously seek to make it overly complex and largely do so from a foundation of ignorance.
+Where able, I've provided links out to articles that start to paint the picture into which many cloud migrations are introduced - and it's a picture you will first have to change if you want to succeed in your cloud migration.

 #### The State of Engineering